rivet-gg/toolchain/CONTRIBUTING.md

 The backend is embedded using `include_dir`.
 This is automatically inflated to the data dir at runtime.
 The backend path can be overridden using the `backend.source_path` setting.

+### Task Architecture

+Tasks are structured in a way where the applciation can make a request and receive a stream of events in response until the task completes.

+This allows for a simpler architecture by:

+- Allowing CLI commands to map nicely to tasks
+- Allow a clean callback format for FFIs